sonyarouje/simdb/README.md

 I sometimes write programs for RaspberryPi using nodejs and use a json file as a data storage.
 There are so many libraries in nodejs to deal with json file as a data storage.
 I could'nt find a similar library in GO to use in GO based RPi projects.
 So decided to write one.

 Keep in mind this library can be used in less data intensive applications.
+I normally use these kind of json data to store execution rules for sensors, etc.

 **What it does?**
 This library enables to store, retrieve, update and delete data from the json db.